3 ink painting xviii (january 2019)

-1 Ink Painting XIII (February 2018) Though abstract, these pieces are overwhelmingly personal.
-Lines of ink drawn across a paper.
-When I made these pieces, I was primarily concerned with an issue of control.
-While they are art, their character is architectural in as much as they pursue the boundaries of control and material instability.
-So often in architecture, we regard our lines as exact – fixed expressions of linearity unflinchingly scarred across screen and page.
+though abstract, these pieces are overwhelmingly personal. lines of ink drawn across a paper. when i made these pieces, i was primarily concerned with an issue of control. while they are art, their character is architectural in as much as they pursue the boundaries of control and material instability. so often in architecture, we regard our lines as exact – fixed expressions of linearity unflinchingly scarred across screen and page.

-2 Ink Painting XIV (January 2019) In the most literal, non-intellectualized sense, this painting is a fantasy of discipline.
-Our expressions are material, and by that definition they are constrained to inexactitude and, ultimately, fated to impermanence.
-Even the most freshly constructed things attain a certain wavering quality.
-Metal studs are bent like butter and folded onto one another by construction workers unburdened with architectural concept or contextual meaning; edges are sanded away with by hand with more haphazard gusto than predicated by the scientific machismo of the computer.
+in the most literal, non-intellectualized sense, this painting is a fantasy of discipline. our expressions are material, and by that definition they are constrained to inexactitude and, ultimately, fated to impermanence. even the most freshly constructed things attain a certain wavering quality. metal studs are bent like butter and folded onto one another by construction workers unburdened with architectural concept or contextual meaning; edges are sanded away with by hand with more haphazard gusto than predicated by the scientific machismo of the computer.

-About the Artist: Connor Gravelle is an architectural designer interested in the cultural, political and social intersections that define buildings.
-Connor seeks an architecture which not only speaks to its moment but addresses the larger human forces that shape our histories and identities.
+connor gravelle is an architectural designer interested in the cultural, political and social intersections that define buildings. connor seeks an architecture which not only speaks to its moment but addresses the larger human forces that shape our histories and identities.